Traditional fixed income markets have emerged in the last 350 years with:

 We note following in Compound business model:

-No yield curve, but variable interest rate only
+No yield curve, but only the variable interest rate

 In traditional fixed income, one would take a 90 days loan and fix the interest rate based on the yield curve.
 His interest rate risk would be mitigated, the interest rates could not go against the borrower.

 Algorithmic interest rate

 The Compound interest rate is set algorithmically (via linear equation).
 In traditional markets, we do have the “invisible hand of the market”, which would set the interest rate via the equilibrium of supply and demand for a given maturity and given credit risk.